Coastal Carolina vs. Appalachian State NCAA Football Odds, Plays and Insights | October 20, 2021

 Coastal Carolina vs. Appalachian State College Football Odds, Plays and Insights

-Oddsmakers give the Coastal Carolina Chanticleers (6-0, Sun Belt) the edge when they visit the Appalachian State Mountaineers (4-2, 0-0 Sun Belt) on Wednesday, October 20, 2021 in a matchup between Sun Belt rivals at Kidd Brewer Stadium.
+Sun Belt foes meet when the Coastal Carolina Chanticleers (6-0, Sun Belt) visit the Appalachian State Mountaineers (4-2, 0-0 Sun Belt) on Wednesday, October 20, 2021 at Kidd Brewer Stadium.
 Coastal Carolina is favored by 3.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.